henryw374/henryw374.github.io.old/_posts/2021-03-01-clojurescript-jsinterop.md

 So, now that's all cleared up, which [dot-access](https://cljs.github.io/api/syntax/dot) is preferred, `a.b.c` or `(.. a -b -c)` ...?

-a.b.c does have [an issue](https://clojure.atlassian.net/jira/software/c/projects/CLJS/issues/CLJS-3315)
+Dot access in the style of `a.b.c` does have [an issue](https://clojure.atlassian.net/jira/software/c/projects/CLJS/issues/CLJS-3315), which is a shame (until fixed) because to me that seems pretty tasteful.

 ### Addendum